DeAndre Hopkins is finally out of the QB wilderness. Now what?

 Johnson shakes his head.
 "I think that catch was better than the Odell catch."

 He's biased, of course.
 But he isn't crazy.
-Statistically, Hopkins' production over the past few years is comparable with the likes of Beckham, Julio Jones, and Antonio Brown, but hasn't topped the charts; since 2014, he ranks third in total yards, second in touchdowns and fourth in catches.
-But imagine what those numbers would look like if Hopkins had played with Matt Ryan or Ben Roethlisberger instead of a rotating cast of starters that include-- well, let's allow him to name them:
+Statistically, Hopkins' production over the past few years is comparable to that of Beckham, Julio Jones and Antonio Brown, but he hasn't topped the charts; since 2014, he ranks third in total yards, second in touchdowns and fourth in catches.
+But imagine what those numbers would look like if Hopkins had played with Matt Ryan or Ben Roethlisberger instead of a rotating cast of starters that includes -- well, let's allow him to name them:

 "In order?" he asks during an interview before the season.
 "Matt Schaub.
 After Matt Schaub, it was T.J.
 Yates.
 After T.J.
 Yates, it was Case Keenum.
 After Case Keenum, it was Brian Hoyer.
 After Brian Hoyer, it was Ryan Mallett.
 Then after Ryan, I think it was T.J. again.
 And after T.J., it was Ryan Fitzpatrick.
 And then Brock Osweiler came into the picture somewhere."